 "It was one of the largest jobs ever undertaken by man," continued Mr. Grayson.
-"I say undertaken by man; but actually, there is no indication that man as we know him today, ever built it.
+"I say undertaken by man, but actually, there is no indication that man as we know him today, ever built it.
 In fact, there is no authentic source in this material world to which we can go for accurate information regarding the origin or the builders of the Great Pyramid.

 "Thousands of the stones used in its construction are perfectly square and as tall as an average man; some of them weighing over 30 tons.
-They came from a quarry over in a low range of mountains about 10 miles away, and after being ferried across the Nile, they were raised from the level of the water to the top of the plateau, and then to the particular layer of the Pyramid on which they were working.
 When these huge stones were all in place, the outside of the Pyramid resembled a staircase.
-Some of the steps were almost six feet high, and although they decreased in size as they got higher, still even the top ones were of generous proportions.

 "Finally, the outside was made perfectly smooth by placing on these steps, beveled blocks of limestone which were so perfectly fitted together, and the whole so finely polished that it would have been impossible to introduce the point of a very thin knife blade between them.
-In fact, you could not see at a short distance where these gigantic limestone blocks were joined.
-When you consider that each of the four sides of the Great Pyramid was $5\frac{1}{2}$ \ acres in area, you can easily believe that this was the largest polishing job ever undertaken and completed.
+In fact, you could not see at a short distance where these gigantic blocks were joined.
+When you consider that each of the four sides of the Great Pyramid was $5\frac{1}{2}^$ acres in area, you can easily believe that this was the largest polishing job ever undertaken and completed.

 "In that day shall there be an altar to the Lord in the midst of the land of Egypt, and a pillar at the border thereof to the Lord.
-And it shall be for a Sign and for a Witness unto the Lord of Hosts in the land of Egypt-Isaiah 19:19-20.
+And it shall be for a Sign and for a witness unto the Lord of Hosts in the land of Egypt." -Isaiah 19:19-20

 "When viewing the Great Pyramid, I often picture to myself Egyptian boys climbing up the side a ways and then 'scooting' down the highly-polished surface in one grand swoop, to land in a freshly-blown sand bank.
-Just how they would climb it would be a problem, but leave that to the boys.
-They probably put pitch on their feet and 'shinnied' up one of the corners."
+Just how they would climb it would be a problem, but leave that to the boys."

 During this recital Workman had sat almost spellbound.
-Now, as Mr. Grayson paused, he said, "I have seen pictures of the Great Pyramid, but I never supposed it was larger than a good-sized barn."
+As Mr. Grayson paused, Workman said, "I have seen pictures of the Great Pyramid, but 1 never supposed it was larger than a good-sized barn."